John Francis Donoghue: Priesthood

 Donoghue was ordained to the priesthood for the Archdiocese of Washington by Archbishop Patrick O'Boyle on June 4, 1955.
 After his ordination, Donoghue was assigned as assistant pastor at St. Bernard of Clairvaux Parish in Riverdale Park, Maryland, from 1955 to 1961.
 He was transferred in 1961 to Holy Face Parish in Great Mills, Maryland, staying there until 1964.

 While originally planning to remain a parish priest, Donoghue was asked in 1964 to study for a Licentiate of Canon Law at Catholic University of America in Washington, D.C.
 On completion of his degree, he was assigned to the archbishop's office.
 For the next 18 years, Donoghue served on the staff for three cardinals: Patrick O'Boyle, William Baum, and James Hickey.
 From 1972 until 1983, Donoghue also filled the offices of chancellor and vicar general for that archdiocese.
 In 1984, Donoghue was appointed moderator of the curia.

 Bishop of Charlotte

 On November 6, 1984, Pope John Paul II appointed Donoghue as the second bishop of Charlotte.
-He was consecrated at Owens Auditorium in Charlotte on December 18, 1984, by Bishop Michael Begley.
+He was consecrated at Owens Auditorium in Charlotte, North Carolina, on December 18, 1984, by Bishop Michael Begley.